HoopsVibe Interviews The Best Streetball Photographer In The Game

-Kevin: At the age 16, I was among the top kids in my area, got selected by two schools to do a sort of sports-study program but I chose a different orientation as I was experiencing a parallel life.
-Life on a skateboard – it has opened my mind to the point that I didn’t walk on the path of pro -basketball.
-I grew up watching a lot of skateboarding videos & magazines, a creative sport where the imagery is so strong and evolved compared to other sports.
-My brother David, was a pro-skateboarder & videographer so he would be editing his videos in our living-room and destroying our VHS recorders.
-So I guess it had an impact on my creativity and vision of basketball.
+Kevin: At the age sixteen I was among the top kids in my area.
+I got selected by two schools to do a sort of sports-study program, but I chose a different orientation as I was experiencing a parallel life.
+Life on a skateboard opened my mind to the point that I didn’t walk solely on the path of basketball.
+I grew up watching a lot of skateboarding videos and magazines.
+It’s a creative sport where the imagery is so strong and evolved compared to other sports.
+My brother David was a pro skateboarder and videographer, so he would be editing his videos in our living room and destroying our VHS recorders.
+I guess it had an impact on my creativity and vision for basketball.
 I started photography in 2004, my first photo was a dunk from my friend Hervé Conan (Slam Nation) on our local playground.
 I wanted to capture the aesthetics of dunks, his incredible suppleness and hang time.
 The photo ended up in Bounce magazine’s issue #2. – It all started from there.

 How would you describe your approach to photography?

-Kevin: My main motivation is to bring an artistic & raw vision of basketball, especially playground basketball – The NBA or The Euroleague are setting up the standards in terms of basketball photography to a point that every image is so formatted, so clean… that it loses its flavor and authenticity.
-That’s why I mainly shoot street basketball, because it allows me to capture the real essence of the game, in a different environment than an NBA arena, sponsor-less and sometimes crowd-less.
+Kevin: My main motivation is to bring an artistic and raw vision of basketball, especially playground basketball.
+The NBA is setting up the standards in terms of basketball photography to a point where every image is so formatted and clean that it loses the flavor and authenticity.
+That’s why I mainly shoot street basketball, because it allows me to capture the real essence of the game.

-What is most unique about shooting basketball players and courts?
+What is the most unique thing about shooting basketball players and courts?

 Kevin: It’s all about the variety of styles and landscapes.
 Being a ballplayer myself helps me a lot to capture the right move or anticipate an action.
 I pay a lot of attention to the style of some players, the aesthetics of their game.
-For the past 10 years I’ve been shooting empty basketball courts all over the world, It has became an addiction to the point where I became a basketball court hunter when I travel.
-I’m fascinated by abandoned courts & hoops, I always try to imagine the number of guys who played on this on this court, they are like sanctuaries for me.
+For the past 10 years I’ve been shooting empty basketball courts all over the world.
+It has became an addiction to the point where I became a basketball court hunter when I travel.
+I’m fascinated by abandoned courts and hoops.
+I always try to imagine the number of guys who played on the court.
+Cours are like sanctuaries for me.

 What would you advise young photographers wanting to break into the business?

-Kevin: Find your own identity & style, do something that nobody is doing.
+Kevin: Find your own identity and style.
+Do something that nobody is doing.